The Denson Firm

 Person grabbing book about the history of Florida Stand Your Ground law

-Florida courts also expanded castle doctrine to cover permissible use of deadly force for someone defending their home, occupants, or property, again through common law rulings, not legislation.
+Florida courts also expanded the castle doctrine to cover the permissible use of deadly force for someone defending their home, occupants, or property, again through common law rulings, not legislation.
 If the defendant was in their own home when the threat or assault occurred, they were not obligated to retreat before using deadly force.

 Finally, the castle doctrine was expanded in Florida to cover business owners protecting their property under State v.
 Smith, 376 So.
 2d 261 (Fla.
 3d DCA 1979).